A diagnosis of keratoconus can be devastating, especially for a teenager or young adult with their whole life ahead of them.

 For team sports like soccer or netball, some keratoconus sufferers wear a soft disposable contact lens over the top of their RGP lens.
 This reduces the chance of dislodging the lens during play.

 Full contact sports such as rugby and some martial arts require more consideration.
 A blow to the eye could rupture a thin cornea.
-Discuss your sport with your keratoconus specialist and take their advise.
+Discuss your sport with your keratoconus expert and take their advise.

 3. Wear fashion sunglasses